thomasnield/rxjavafx-guide/README.md

 # RxJavaFX Guide

-### A Comprehensive Coverage of RxJava and JavaFX Interop
+### A Comprehensive Coverage of RxJavaFX and RxKotlinFX

 Thomas Nield